Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Observations and Data

-To provide an initial qualitative assessment of the transit signal, the light curve was phase-folded using a literature orbital period and reference epoch derived from ground-based discovery observations \citep{Hebb2009}.
-The phase-folded light curve, shown in Figure~\ref{fig:phase_folded_binned}, reveals a well-defined transit profile with minimal scatter, confirming the consistency of the transit signal across the dataset.
+In order to obtain an initial qualitative assessment of the transit signal, the light curve was phase folded using the orbital period and reference epoch reported in the literature \citep{Hebb2009}.
+The result is shown in Fig.~\ref{fig:phase_folded_binned} and demonstrates a well-defined transit profile with small scatter.

-For visualization purposes, the phase-folded data were binned in orbital phase to suppress photometric noise and enhance the transit morphology.
-This representation serves as a preparatory step for the physical transit modeling described in the subsequent sections, but does not itself impose any model assumptions.
+For visualization purposes, the phase-folded light curve was binned according to orbital phase to reduce photometric noise and emphasize the transit profile.
+This visualization does not imply any model assumptions; however, it serves as a preliminary step towards the physical transit modeling performed in the subsequent section.

-Individual transit events were identified using the reference ephemeris, and fixed temporal windows centered on the expected mid-transit times were extracted for detailed modeling and transit timing analysis.
+Transit events were identified using the reference ephemeris, and fixed temporal windows centered on the expected mid-transit times were extracted for further modeling and timing analysis.

-The prepared dataset forms the basis for the physical transit modeling and transit timing analysis presented in the following sections.
+The resulting dataset was used as the basis for the physical transit modeling and transit timing analysis presented in the following sections.